-Developers, as part of subdivision and site planning requirements, may provide infrastructure, open space Developers may contribute a share of funds to the government entity, or and recreational facilities. install the facilities themselves as local need arises, and/or during the construction process. completed, the local government entity may agree to maintain the facilities.
+Developers, as part of subdivision and site planning requirements, may provide infrastructure, open space and recreational facilities.
+Developers may contribute a share of funds to the government entity, or install the facilities themselves as local need arises, and/or during the construction process.
+Once completed, the local government entity may agree to maintain the facilities.